Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

 # Read / Write a data node

-To access the content of a data node you can use the `DataNode.read()^` method.
+To access the data referred by data node you can use the `DataNode.read()^` method.
 The read method returns the data stored in the data node according to the type of data node:

 !!! example